-Browse tickets for the one upcoming Wrexham FC match below.
-Their next fixture will be Birmingham City vs Wrexham FC at St. Andrews on August 8, 2025.
+Browse tickets for the 46 upcoming Wrexham FC matches below.
+Their next fixture will be Wrexham FC vs Birmingham City at The Racecourse Ground on Aug 8, 2025.
 Fans hoping to attend a match can search and buy Wrexham FC tickets via the SeatPick platform.

 Interest in seeing the Red Dragons live and in person has soared in recent years, and fans hoping to purchase Wrexham tickets for games at the Racecourse Ground and away from home can find a wide selection of these via SeatPick today.